WordPress Simple PayPal Shopping Cart Customize Checkout Buttons post will show you how to customize the checkout and shopping cart buttons.

 Note: The following image is based on a child theme typical set up.
 In your case this might be different or your theme might have an area that allows you to add customize functions.

 As you can see it is very simple to customize the images by following the steps above.
 However if you are not comfortable working with PHP and prefer to use a plugin then WordPress eStore is the plugin for you.
-This plugin has many more options for you to customize and add more functionality to your shopping cart. create a discount code for your products.
-You might like to read my tutorial WordPress eStore Plugin Settings.
+This plugin has more options for you to customize and add more functionality to your shopping cart and much more.
+To learn more about eStore, you might like to read the following tutorial WordPress eStore Plugin Settings.

 Click on the following link Basic Shortcode Inserter to learn more.